WintonCentre/kcp/README.md

 Always inspect the `resources/public/js/compiled` directory prior to deploying the app.
 Running any `lein` alias in this project after `lein dev` will, at the very least, run `lein clean`, which deletes this generated directory.
-Further, running `lein dev` will generate many, much larger development versions of the files in this directory.
+Further, running `lein dev` will generate many, much larger development versions of the files in this directory